 other animals to follow.
 Lord Ganesh is worshiped first before starting

 anything new.
-Lord Ganesh clears the obstacles and paves the way for us to move
+Lord Ganesha clears the obstacles and paves the way for us to move

 forward in life.

 symbolizes wisdom, understanding, and a discriminating intellect that one must

 desire to enjoy life in the world.
 The large ears signify that a perfect person